-We're currently revising our English curriculum content for 2021-2022 to ensure it meets the needs of our children.
+We're currently revising our English curriculum content to ensure it meets the needs of our children.
 Class teachers will be able to provide you with more information if you'd like it, just send them a message or call the office.
 Sorry for any inconvenience.

 Mathematics Overview & Support